XR-1: Towards Versatile Vision-Language-Action Models via Learning Unified Vision-Motion Representations: Introduction

-Motivated by insights derived from human supramodal cognition and the limitations of prior unimodal representation learning, we propose \textbf{X Robotic Model 1 (XR-1)}, a novel framework explicitly designed to achieve cross-data exploitation, cross-modality alignment, and cross-embodiment control.
-At its core lies the \emph{Unified Vision-Motion Codes (UVMC)}, a discrete latent representation jointly capturing vision dynamics and robotic motion.
-UVMC is learned via a dual-branch Vector Quantized Variational Autoencoder (VQ-VAE): one branch encodes visual dynamics from raw observations while the other encodes robotic motion.
-Both share a common codebook in the discrete latent space to enforce unified codes across modalities.
-To further suppress task-irrelevant visual information and ensure that the vision branch extracts motion-relevant features, we introduce a vision-motion alignment loss that encourages visual codes to be close to their corresponding motion codes.
-Building upon UVMC, XR-1 employs a three-stage training paradigm: (\textit{i}) self-supervised learning of UVMC on large-scale robotic manipulation datasets together with Internet-scale human demonstration videos; (\textit{ii}) cross-embodiment UVMC-guided pretraining where encoded visuomotor knowledge is injected into the VLM backbone via learnable input tokens; and (\textit{iii}) task-specific post-training for sharpening performance on particular robots and tasks.
-This design enables XR-1 to leverage heterogeneous data sources while maintaining embodiment-agnostic consistency.
-This comprehensive design grants XR-1 three core defining characteristics, which motivate the `X' in its name: (\textit{i}) cross-data exploitation.
-XR-1 achieves high scalability by effectively leveraging and unifying features from vast datasets, including internet human videos and diverse robotic datasets. (\textit{ii}) cross-modality alignment.
-Through enforced learning in a shared latent space, XR-1 establishes strong multimodal integrability, ensuring reliable and consistent alignment between vision and motion latent features. (\textit{iii}) cross-embodiment control.
-XR-1 also supports the control of various robot platforms, leading to superior extensibility.
+Addressing the limitations of unimodal representations and inspired by human supramodal cognition, we propose X Robotic Model 1 (XR-1) to achieve cross-data exploitation and cross-embodiment control.
+Central to our framework is Unified Vision-Motion Codes (UVMC), a discrete latent representation that jointly captures visual dynamics and robotic motion.
+UVMC is learned via a dual-branch VQ-VAE where vision and motion branches share a unified latent space to enforce cross-modal consistency.
+To suppress task-irrelevant visual noise and ensure the extraction of motion-centric features, we introduce a vision-motion alignment loss that regularizes visual codes to align with their corresponding motion counterparts.
+Building upon UVMC, XR-1 employs a three-stage paradigm: (\textit{i}) self-supervised UVMC learning on large-scale robot and human video datasets; (\textit{ii}) cross-embodiment pre-training that injects UVMC knowledge into a VLM via learnable tokens; and (\textit{iii}) task-specific post-training for refinement.
+This architecture allows XR-1 to leverage heterogeneous data while ensuring embodiment-agnostic consistency.